 - Ask questions about courses, different levels and different pathways when you meet the school guidance teachers

-- Students may be able to attend class tours in their Family of Schools Secondary School in Spring – ask your day school if this is happening
+- Students may be able to attend virtual class tours in their Family of Schools Secondary School in Spring – ask your day school if this is happening

 - Participate in virtual Transition Meetings arranged by your Elementary School

-- Register in Spring to attend HeadStart at the end of August.
+- Register May 3rd to June 30th to attend HeadStart at the end of August.

 HEADStart merely gives Grade 9 students a bit more support, more time to adjust to the transition, and gain more confidence to cope with the first few weeks of high school … and as a benefit, they will be able to focus more on course learning and achievement and making choices regarding involvement in other school activities rather than “sweating the small stuff”.